 First Sergeant Astor puts it best after you destroy Cottonwood Cove personally.

 Better yet, do all that with a female Courier.
 Astor will get a kick out of the delicious irony considering the Legion's brutal misogyny.

-Do all of that, but hold off on killing Caesar until after you walk into Edward Sallow's tent, and hear the Would-Be-God-King list off all the ways you have screwed him over, and THEN kill him.
+Do all of that, but hold off on killing Caesar until after you walk into his tent, and hear the Would-Be-God-King list off all the ways you have screwed him over, and then kill him.

 Caesar: You're the courier who's caused so much trouble for my Legion, and yet you dare come before me.
 Vulpes Inculta, the best of my frumentarii, is dead.
 All the bribes I sent to the Omertas ended up buying me nothing.
 The Great Khans aren't exactly clamoring to fight for my Legion now.
 The garrison I established at Nelson has been wiped out.
 Years of meticulous scheming to place a mole at Camp McCarran - wasted.
 The Kings of Freeside are cooperating with the NCR now, which frees up soldiers to defend the dam.
 You even disrupted a promising weapons deal with the Van Graffs.
 So tell me this, because I really want to know: I am feared - with good reason - but you of all people dare to come before me, the mighty Caesar.
 What were you thinking?